Day 1: Auckland

 Waiheke One Way - Adult $31.00

-Take the ferry from Waiheke Island back to Auckland and then to Piha region.
-Piha is just a 45-minute drive from Auckland, if you rent a car.
+Take the ferry from Waiheke Island back to Auckland and then to the Piha region.
+Piha is just a 45-minute drive from Auckland if you rent a car.
 If you can spend some time here, there is a lot to do.

-After you are done enjoying all the scenic natural experience of Piha, New Zealand, head over to Museum of Transport and Technology for an interactive and educating experience.
-This museum offers a large collection of civilian and military aircrafts.
+After you are done enjoying all the scenic natural experience of Piha, New Zealand, head over to the Museum of Transport and Technology for an interactive and educating experience.
+This museum offers a large collection of civilian and military aircraft.

 From Piha go to the Waitomo region